How to Fill Your Blank Walls

 1 – Baskets & Medallions

 A fantastic way to add both texture and visual interest to your walls is to hang baskets or medallions.
-Shallow baskets hung in a series or gallery wall style arrangement make a great statement piece.
+Shallow baskets hung in a series or gallery wall-style arrangement make a great statement piece.

-Wall medallions serve the same function, but with a bit more versatility.
+Wall medallions serve the same function but with a bit more versatility.
 Because they’re easier to paint than woven baskets, customizing the look of the medallions is simple.
-You can create a tone on tone look for a more subtle wall hanging or go big with a metallic finish.
+You can create a tone-on-tone look for a more subtle wall hanging or go big with a metallic finish.

 There are tons of options to choose from.